microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/index.md

 In addition to the modules, the Microsoft Security Academy's **[Resources](/PartnerResources/skilling/microsoft-security-academy/resources)** complement the **[Modules](/PartnerResources/skilling/microsoft-security-academy/modules)** and enable you to explore cybersecurity concepts in greater detail, stay up-to-date with developments, and gain practical insights to apply in real-world scenarios.

+**Explore our new resources for [Microsoft Security Copilot](/PartnerResources/security/microsoft-security-academy/microsoft-security-copilot) and common [Microsoft Security Copilot Q&A](/PartnerResources/skilling/microsoft-security-academy/microsoft-security-copilot-extra).**

 Are you pursuing a specialization?
 Explore our **[Security Specializations](/PartnerResources/skilling/microsoft-security-academy/specializations)** to help demonstrate your technical expertise.

-**Explore our new resources on [Microsoft Security Copilot](/PartnerResources/security/microsoft-security-academy/microsoft-security-copilot) and remain up-to-date with [Microsoft Security news and highlights](https://learn.microsoft.com/en-us/security/engineering/news-and-highlights).**

 ![MSA Organizational Chart]({{ site.baseurl }}/assets/msa/MSA Organization Chart.png)